symblai/symbl-agora-Android-app/README.md

 Symbl.ai's Extension for the Agora.io marketplace ensures developers have the power to create Android apps with features from its Conversation Intelligence API platform.

-Although Symbl.ai's Extension is operative for Android, Symbl.ai is open to contributions from the community for iOS.
-Symbl.ai, however, does have a web app for Agora.io that welcomes contributions from the community.

 ## Community

 If you have any questions, feel free to reach out to us at devrelations@symbl.ai or thorugh our [Community Slack][slack].